S1ro1/quant/doc.md

 # ...
 ```

 Recalling our example, we have replaced the `torch.nn.Linear` layers with our own custom implementation.
 This is done by the `qat_quantizer.prepare(model)` function.
 This function inserts the `FakeQuantizeFunction` into the linear layers, and replaces the original weights with the quantized weights.
 However, in case of inference, we do not want to do these steps, we would like to only dequantize the weights and compute, as the weights are already quantized when loaded from memory.
-We haven't implemented this in our example, but `Pytorch AO` provides a `qat_quantizer.convert(model)` function, which does this for us.
+We haven't implemented this in our example, but ` AO` provides a `qat_quantizer.convert(model)` function, which does this for us.
 To do this, we can use the following code:

 ```python
 # Convert the model to the quantized model